mkrupczak3/gmapcatcher/README.md

 ## Add marker with current point
-first select the marker with left click then use "add marker with current point" from right click menu given compass angle and distance, it will caluclate and insert new marker's position
+first select the marker with left click then use "add marker with current point" from right click menu given compass angle and distance, it will calculate and insert new marker's position

 <img src="https://github.com/rafasaurus/gmapcatcher/blob/master/images_doc/add_marker_with_current_point.png" width="25%" height="25%">

 ## Getting the elevation data ##